zchoi/Awesome-Post-Training-for-MLLMs/README.md

 ## &#128196; License

 This repository is intended for academic research and open-source literature organization.
-Copyright of the listed papers, codebases, datasets, and models belongs to their respective authors and publishers.
-Please follow the license terms of each linked resource.
+Copyright of the listed papers, codebases, datasets, and benchmarks belongs to their respective authors and organizations.